-The Household Questionnaire and the Individual Questionnaire - These are separate questionnaires.
-You should complete one Household Questionnaire and as many Individual Questionnaires as necessary.
-The Household Questionnaire is normally asked of the Household Reference Person (HRP) or spouse, although in some cases other household members can answer it.
-A Household Questionnaire should always be present for every interviewed household even if some questions are 'don't know' as the person you are talking to does not know the information e.g. mortgage or rent costs.
+The Household Questionnaire and the Individual Questionnaire - These are separate questionnaires and for each household you should complete one Household Questionnaire and as many Individual Interviews as necessary.
+The Household Questionnaire is normally asked of the Household Reference Person (HRP) or spouse even though in some cases it can be answered by other household members.
+A Household Questionnaire must always be present for every interviewed household even if some questions are 'don't know' as the person you are talking to does not know the information e.g. mortgage or rent costs.